 Let me give you the real answer - when it makes sense, when it doesn't, and how to figure out which category you're in.

-When Financial Coaching Is 100% Worth It
+When Debt Coaching Is 100% Worth It

-You should hire a financial coach if:
+You should hire a debt coach if:

 You've tried to get out of debt alone 2+ times and failed